 A slow, steady, consistent retrieve works best.
-When i fish them with jerks and stops, I find the hooks often become tangle.
-That means I really only fish with on a straight retrieve, and that is what trolling is.
+When I fish them with jerks and stops, I find the hooks often become tangled.
+That means I really only fish with on a straight retrieve, and that is exactly what trolling is.

 The best time of year to troll a Jointed Rapala is in the Spring or Autumn, when the trout are hungry and the water is cool.
 Over the summer months, trout often seek deeper water and additional weight might be required to reach them.